hendrikfolkerts/sestopy/README.md

 - in Windows: python main.py
 - in Linux: python3 main.py

+The program can be executed as standalone application in a Docker container.
+Instructions are in the README file in the Docker directory of this program.

 Versions built for Windows or Linux have an executable file with the name "SESToPy" in the program directory.